 convalescent hospitals, fraternities, sororities, cooperatives, rooming houses, boarding houses,

 dormitories and residence halls.

 Off-premise sign.
-A sign which contains a message unrelated to a business
+A sign which contains a message unrelated to a business or profession

 conducted, or to a commodity, service or entertainment, sold or offered upon the premises where

 On-premise sign.
 A sign directly pertaining to an existing permitted use on the property upon

 Open house.
 A house for sale or rent open for viewing.